+A. Breeding Permits.

+-Any resident of Stamford who wishes to breed a dog, cat, rabbit or other pet animal must obtain a breeding permit, for each female animal before it before any femailfemale animal is bred, from the Stamford Animal Control and Care Center (SACCC), under the Stamford Police Department.

+Breeding shall have occurred upon production of offspring, whether intentional or the result of improper confinement.
-- A. Breeding Permits. - (1) Residents of Stamford may breed a pet dog for the first time without any permit. - Any resident of Stamford who wishes to breed a dog more than once must obtain a breeding permit, before any female animal is bred, from the SACCC.
-Breeding shall have occurred upon production of offspring, whether intentional or the result of improper confinement. - (23) The breeding permit is issued to the owner/keeper and cannot be sold, traded or otherwise conveyed from the person who obtained the permit from SACCC. - (34) The fee for a breeding permit shall be \$100 per year and applied for before the gestation period of any female dog in question. - (45) Dogs should have no more than two litters a year to protect the health of the mother and offspring. - (56) The resultant offspring shall not be sold for resale to commercial outlets or for the purposes of research. - (7) Breeders who have a kennel license from the Stamford Town and City Clerk do not need a breeding permit. - B. No breeding permit shall be granted to a person unless:

-- (1) The permit form is completed and fees paid. - (2) The applicant has adequate indoor and outdoor space in which to care for the dogs and their offspring. - (3) The conditions are safe, sanitary, humane and appropriate for a specific breed or species and meet all local and state animal welfare laws. - (4) The dog to be bred is appropriately licensed and/or micro-chipped. - (5) The applicant does not have a history of allowing the dogs or other animals to run loose or be a nuisance or otherwise violating the provisions of this ordinance. - (6) The applicant does not have a history of cruelty to animals, domestic violence, child abuse or hoarding. - C. The Animal Control Manager or his designee may inspect the breeding premises and conduct an evaluation based on the above section. - (1) The applicant shall be given 24 hour notice of the inspection, and the inspection should be done at a reasonable time when the applicant or his/her representative shall be present. - (2) If an applicant or breeder shall refuse to allow an inspection of the breeding facility or, upon inspection, is found to have violated the condition of the permit, it shall be cancelled. - D. Enforcement of breeding permits. - (1) If an animal shall breed without the required permit for the first time, the owner/keeper may be given a verbal warning, if no other violations of this ordinance are present. - (2) Each person who breeds a litter without a litter required breeding permit shall be fined \$20 for each offspring up to \$100 in addition to paying the \$100 permit fee.
+- (2) The breeding permit is issued to the owner/keeper and cannot be sold, traded or otherwise conveyed from the person who obtained the permit from SACCC. - (3) The fee for a breeding permit shall be \$100 per year and applied for before the gestation period of theany female doganimal in question. - (4) Litter permits of \$25 per litter of each breeding permitted animal.
+Dogs and cats should have no more than two litters a year and rabbits no more than three litters a year to protect the health of the mother and offspring. - (5) The resultant offspring shall not be sold for resale to commercial outlets or for the purposes of research. - B. -No breeding permit shall be granted to a person unless: - (1) The permit form is completed and fees paid. - (2) The applicant has adequate indoor and outdoor space in which to care for the animals dogs and their offspring - (3) The conditions are safe, sanitary, humane and appropriate for a specific breed or species and meet all local and state animal welfare laws. - (4) The animaldog to be bred is appropriately licensed and/or micro-chipped. (stet) - (5) The applicant does not have a history of allowing the dogs or other animals to run loose or be a nuisance or otherwise violating the provisions of this ordinance. - C. -The Animal Control Manager or his designee may inspect the breeding premises and conduct an evaluation based on the above section. - (1) The applicant shall be given 24 hour notice of the inspection, and the inspection should be done at a reasonable time when the applicant or his/her representative shall be present. - (2) Upon issuing the annual breeding permit(s), the AMC or his/her designee can inspect the premises of the breeder to ensure that the condition required for the permit are being met.
+The breeder shall be given 24 hour notice and the inspection should be done at a reasonable time to allow the breeder or a representative to be present. - (3) If an applicant or breeder shall refuse to allow an inspection of the breeding facility or, upon inspection, is found to have violated the condition of the permit, it shall be cancelled. - D. Enforcement of breeding and litter permits. - (1) If an animal shall breed without the required permit for the first time, the owner/keeper may be given a verbal warning, if no other violations of this ordinance are present.